-You'll learn all about the world of internet fraud on this intensive Digital Forensics and Cyber Security degree course.
-Discover techniques for stopping hackers, analysing risks and troubleshooting security issues on the latest gadgets.
+You'll learn all about the world of internet fraud on our intensive Digital Forensics and Cyber Security BSc (Hons) degree.
+On this course you'll discover techniques for stopping hackers, analyse risks and troubleshoot security issues on the latest gadgets.

-With professional accreditation from the British Computer Society, this career-focused course will equip you with the key skills necessary to succeed in the cyber security industry.
+With professional accreditation from the British Computer Society, this career-focused course will equip you with the key skills needed to become a successful cyber security professional.

-As a digital crime-fighter, you’ll have the chance to boost your arsenal through exposure to specialist toolkits such as FTK and MPE+, as well as open-source toolkits such as Kali, Metasploit and Honeypot.
+As a digital crime-fighter, you’ll have the chance to boost your arsenal through exposure to specialist computer toolkits such as Forensic Toolkit (FTK), EnCase, and mobile forensic toolkits such as Mobile Phone Examiner Plus (MPE+) and Cellebrite, as well as open-source toolkits such as Kali Linux and Metasploit.

 Throughout the course you’ll be supported by highly-qualified teaching staff who have strong links with the industry and potential employers.
 The tutors on your course will provide you with excellent academic guidance, pastoral care and careers advice throughout your studies.

 You can get a taste for life at our School of Computing and Digital Media by taking a look at our showcase of recent student work.

 You'll be assessed through essays, individual and group coursework, exams, research projects and a final dissertation.
 You'll receive regular supportive feedback throughout the course.